Montgomery County MD Experience

 Welcome to the Out of the Darkness Montgomery County MD Experience

 While the Montgomery County Out of the Darkness Walk is going to look different this year, our mission to Save Lives and Bring Hope to Those Affected by Suicide has not changed.
 We are a strong and resilient community, united in our effort to fight suicide, raise awareness, educate our communities, support those who have lost loved ones, and support those with lived experience.
-We use our voices and share our stories to provide hope.
-We invite you to join us for an Out of the Darkness Experience and are working hard to plan meaningful opportunities to connect and inspire you.
-We will share more details about our exciting plans in the coming weeks.
-We want to keep you up-to-date with the most current information so be sure to sign up and join us here!
+We invite you to join the Montgomery County Out of the Darkness Experience and to walk with us to fight suicide on October 17 and 18.
+Walk with friends and family (following CDC guidelines) in your neighborhood, a park, etc. Wear AFSP gear or an Out of the Darkness t-shirt and create signs in honor of a loved one or to spread hope in your community.
+Then in the evening of October 17 we will host a Drive-Thru Luminary Ceremony at FCF Church in Frederick.
+For more details, please continue to read.
+We want to keep you up-to-date with the most current information so be sure to register and like our Facebook Event!

 For more information, please contact: